saikrn112/audio-transcriber/README.md

 4. Push to the branch
 5. Create a Pull Request

+## ToDos
+- [ ] add agentic workflow to identify tasks based on the audio meetings

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.